 Parc del Laberent d’Horta

-We came across Parc del Laberent d’Horta while researching parks in Barcelona on Yelp, and I am so glad we did!
+We came across Parc del Laberint d’Horta while researching parks in Barcelona on Yelp, and I am so glad we did!
 This is an 18th century park and is Barcelona’s oldest garden.
 It was a great place to unwind from a few busy days sightseeing and shopping in Barcelona.

-Parc del Laberent d’Horta is about an hour bus ride out of Barcelona, so I recommend taking a picnic (see note below) and spending the afternoon here.
+Parc del Laberint d’Horta is about an hour bus ride out of Barcelona, so I recommend taking a picnic (see note below) and spending the afternoon here.
 It will also give you enough time to explore the beautiful manicured gardens, bush, hidden walkways, watch the cute turtles in the ponds, admire the waterfall and of course, complete the maze!
 It reminded me so much of film The Secret Garden.
 And the best part was that there were very few people there on the day we visited.
 It truly is Barcelona’s best kept secret, in my opinion!

 Note: You can only picnic outside the gardens, but there are a few picnic benches.
 There is also a small entrance fee of under 3 euros to get into the park.

 Location: Carrer dels Germans Desvalls, 1 (Horta-Guinardó district)

 There are two ways to get to the top of Montjuïc, a hill overlooking the whole of Barcelona.
 You can either take the cable car (this journey starts at Barcelona Port, takes you to two viewing platforms and then all the way to the top) OR you can walk up.